Oberon Zell-Ravenheart: Health

 During a routine colonoscopy, doctors found a cancerous growth attached to Zell's colon, and removed it laparoscopically at Petaluma Valley Hospital.
-Following surgery, he underwent a six-month course of chemotherapy and has continued a reduced schedule of travel and teaching.
-Another surgery repaired a hernia at the cancer surgery incision in August 2009, but was otherwise not cancer-related.
+Following surgery, he underwent a six-month course of chemotherapy and continued a robust schedule of travel and teaching.
 Zell regards himself as cured of the cancer.
 He resided in Sonoma County, California, with Morning Glory until her death at age 65 from multiple myeloma on May 13, 2014.